null

 Because of its important ecological role, the beech cerambix is protected at the European level.
 In fact, the Habitats Directive of the Natura 2000 Network requires all member states to strictly protect certain animal and plant species that are considered as community interest.
 Even just to handle the specimens so as to photograph and classify them, the research team needed a special permit issued by the relevant body.

-Some time ago the presence of the beetle was reported but never verified.
-Now the finding has been confirmed by the Eurac Research team and South Tyrolean beetle expert Georg Von Mörl who found it in the Mendola/Mendel area during a targeted survey.
+The first sighting of the Alpine longhorn beetle was made in 2021 by Dominik Figl, at the time a biology student from Kaltern an der Weinstraße.
+This report enabled the Eurac Research team, with the help of an expert search by Georg von Mörl, to confirm the presence of the Alpine longhorn beetle in the Mendel/Mendola area.
+Now the finding has been confirmed by the Eurac Research team and South Tyrolean beetle expert Georg Von Mörl who found it in the original sighting area during a targeted survey.
 This discovery confirms the high conservation value of the area’s forests, especially the ancient beeches they contain.
 Experts from the Eurac Research and the Province of Bolzano regularly go out into the area to monitor protected species as part of their “Species Monitoring” project, which is funded and coordinated by the Province of Bolzano’s Nature Office.
 The results of these campaigns also contribute to the data of the Biodiversity Monitoring South Tyrol project, which has been active for five years thanks to a collaboration between Eurac Research, the Museum of Natural Sciences and several provincial departments.
 Much to the surprise of the research team, the sighting of the beech cerambix was not just an individual, but a small population was identified, and more surveys are planned for next summer.

 Image 1 of 3